Equal sharing deal can not exclude CM's post: Shiv Sena mouthpiece

 "If the post of chief minister does not come under it, then we need to rewrite the syllabus of political science," the Sena said.

-"The BJP, after the spectacular performance in 2014 Lok Sabha elections, parted ways with the Shiv Sena and is trying to enact a second act of use and throw'," the editorial said.
+"The BJP, after the spectacular performance in 2014 Lok Sabha elections, parted ways with the Shiv Sena and is trying to enact the second act of use and throw'," the editorial said.

 "But we will not die out easily, because we have people's support," it said.